scala/scala3/docs/docs/reference/derivation.md

 ```scala
 impl [T: Ordering] of Ordering[Option[T]] = Ordering.derived
 ```
-Usually, the `Ordering.derived` clause has an implicit parameter of type `Shaped[Option[T], Option.Shape[T]]`.
+Usually, the `Ordering.derived` clause has an implicit parameter of type `Generic[Option[T]]`.
 Since the `Option` trait has a `derives` clause, the necessary implicit instance is already present in the companion object of `Option`.
-If the ADT in question does not have a `derives` clause, an implicit `Shaped` instance would still be synthesized by the compiler at the point where `derived` is called.
+If the ADT in question does not have a `derives` clause, an implicit `Generic` instance would still be synthesized by the compiler at the point where `derived` is called.
 This is similar to the situation with type tags or class tags: If no implicit instance is found, the compiler will synthesize one.

 ### Syntax